-After this trip, he missed the Ponds, and decided to stay to watch the cubes with them.
-A year after the cubes appeared, they finally activated, behaving in an unusual manner.
+After these trips, The Doctor admitted to missing the Ponds, and decided to stay to watch the cubes with them.
+(The Road To…) A year after the cubes appeared, they finally activated, behaving in an unusual manner.
 When the cubes released an electric pulse that stopped the hearts of a third of humanity, Rory followed some “orderlies” carrying Brian away through a portal inside the hospital to a Shakri ship.
 The Doctor traced the cubes to the Shakri, who wished to wipe out the “plague” of humanity before they could colonise space.
 He awakened Rory and Brian on board.
 The Doctor reversed the electric pulse, restarting the hearts of those affected, blowing up the Shakri ship in the process.
 On Brian’s urging, The Doctor took his in-laws back as full-time companions, as travelling with him was a once-in-a-lifetime opportunity.
 (The Power of Three)

 The Doctor, Rory, Amy, and River ended up in the graveyard in New York in 2012 with all of them alive.
-Relieved, they decided to go on a family outing, but before they entered the TARDIS, Rory found a gravestone with his name and was sent an unknown amount of time in the past by a surviving Angel.
+Relieved, they decided to go on a family outing, but before they entered the TARDIS, Rory found a gravestone with his name and was sent into the past by a surviving Angel.
 Amy, devastated, allowed the Angel to touch her, sending her back to Rory.
 The Doctor was unable to follow her at the risk of an even more catastrophic paradox.
 (The Angels Take Manhattan)

 LIFE AFTER THE DOCTOR

-Rory died at the age of 82, Amy was buried beside him.
-Their graves were visited by their younger selves, River, and The Doctor in 2012, whereupon Rory and Amy were sent back in time by an Angel.
+Rory died at the age of 82; Amy was buried beside him.
+Their graves were visited by their younger selves, River, and the Doctor in 2012, whereupon Rory and Amy were sent back in time by the Angel.
 (The Angels Take Manhattan)

 In an alternate timeline, Rory was sent back in time by the Weeping Angels and spent the rest of his life trapped in the Winter Quay where he eventually died of old age after having his temporal energy fed off of by the Angels.
 This timeline was negated when the current Rory and Amy jumped off the roof of the Quay, negating this future and killing all but one of the Angels, which later sent him back as well as Amy Pond.
 (The Angels Take Manhattan)